Self-help book

-A self-help book is a book or text that is written with the intention to instruct its readers how to solve their personal problems.
-They take their name from Self-Help, an 1859 best-selling book by Samuel Smiles, but are sometimes known and classified as "self-improvement" books and media.
-Self-help books moved from a position in a niche market to much wider adoption and use in the late twentieth century.
+A self-help book is a book or text that is written with the primary intention to instruct its readers how to solve problems of a personal nature.
+They take their name from Self-Help, an 1859 best-selling book by Samuel Smiles, but are sometimes known and classified as "self-improvement" books.
+Self-help books moved from their position in a niche market to much wider adoption and use in the late twentieth century.

 Characteristics

-Self-help books include diverse topics, but often include concepts and theories in the real, of popular psychology.
+Self-help books cover a diverse range of topics but often include concepts and theories in the realm of popular psychology.
 Some well-known examples in this genre include Atomic Habits by James Clear and Man's Search For Meaning by Viktor E Frankl.
 All self books intend to assist the reader.
 The book 50 Self-Help Classics by Tom Butler-Bowdon is a survey of the self-help literature from Samuel Smiles to Brene Brown.
 Many celebrities have also marketed self-help books including Jennifer Love Hewitt, Oprah Winfrey, Elizabeth Taylor, Charlie Fitzmaurice, Tony Robbins, Wayne Dyer, Deepak Chopra and Cher.
 Like most books, self-help books can be purchased both offline and online; 'between 1972 and 2000, the numbers of self-help books...increased from 1.1 percent to 2.4 percent of the total number of books in print'.